Sinosaurus

+Sinosaurus (meaning "Chinese lizard") is an extinct genus of basal theropod dinosaur which lived during the Early Jurassic (Hettangian-Sinemurian).
+Fossils of the animal have been found in the Lufeng Formation, in the Yunnan Province of China.
+The type species, S. triassicus, was named by Chung Chieng Young in 1940.
+A second species, S. sinensis, was originally assigned to Dilophosaurus, but was later reassigned to Sinosaurus.
+Sinosaurus is morphologically similar to Dilophosaurus including the presence of a similarly shaped cranial crest, though its precise taxonomic position is uncertain, and the two genera may not be closely related.

 Discovery and naming

 The composite term Sinosaurus comes from Sinae, the Latin word for the Chinese, and the Greek word sauros (σαυρος) meaning "lizard"; thus "Chinese lizard".
 The specific name, triassicus, refers to the Triassic, the period that the fossils were originally thought to date from.
 Sinosaurus was described and named by Chung Chien Young, who is known as the 'Father of Chinese Vertebrate Paleontology', in 1940.

 The holotype, IVPP V34, was found in the Lower Lufeng Formation, and consists of two maxillary (upper jaw) fragments, four maxillary teeth, and a lower jaw fragment with three teeth.
 The teeth are laterally compressed, and feature fine serrations both at their anterior and posterior edges.
 The teeth are also variable in size and are curved backwards.
 This material is too fragmentary to determine the length and weight of this dinosaur.
 Over the years, other fossils were referred to Sinosaurus, some of which were material that was shown to belong to two sauropodomorphs.
-The fossils include a postcrania, with a sacrum with three preserved sacral vertebrae.
+The fossils include postcrania, with a sacrum with three preserved sacral vertebrae.
 The material assigned to "Sinosaurus postcrania" includes a mix of plateosaurid and melanorosaurid elements.
 All the material from the Red Beds block has now been reassigned to Jingshanosaurus.